-As a coach, it's your job to determine the causes of a performance problem.
-It's your job to make the diagnosis.
-That's a good word to use because a medical analogy can help illustrate what's wrong with asking employees what they think is wrong with their performance.
-Would you rather go to a doctor who offers you a cheaper rate for a self-diagnosis or a doctor who gives you a thorough exam when you're sick and listens to your lungs even when you say it's all in your nose?
-Consider this exchange:
+As a coach, it's your job to determine the true causes of a performance problem.
+In essence, you are the one making the diagnosis.
+To illustrate what's wrong with asking employees what they think is wrong with their performance, let me ask, would you rather go to a doctor who offers you a cheaper rate and uses self-diagnosis or a doctor who gives you a thorough exam when you're sick and then offers expert knowledge and advice?

-"Doc, I think I've got strep throat."

-"Sounds right to me.
-Here's some penicillin."

-"Do you want to do a throat culture?"

-"No, you're probably right."
+AS A COACH, IT'S YOUR JOB TO DETERMINE THE TRUE CAUSES OF A PERFORMANCE PROBLEM.
+Patient: Doc, I think I've got strep throat.
+Doctor: Sounds right to me.
+Here's some penicillin.
+Patient: Do you want to do a throat culture?
+Doctor: No, you're probably right.

-Would you rather visit this doctor or someone who knows more about health care than you do?
+Would you rather visit this doctor or someone who knows more about healthcare than you do?
 Along the same lines, employees want and need a coach who knows more about diagnosing performance problems than they do.
 The question is not "Can you tell me what's going on?" but "What do I need to know to figure out what's causing this problem?"

-The common exchange that results when a coach asks "Can you tell me what's going on?" produces a frustrating spiral.
-Now aware that you've noticed his late arrivals, Ned rouses himself and gets to work on time-for a couple weeks.
+The common exchange that results when a coach asks, "Can you tell me what's going on?" produces a frustrating spiral.
+Now, aware that you've noticed his late arrivals, Ned rouses himself and gets to work on time-for a couple weeks.
 Then he starts to slide back into tardiness, and you have to track him down for another heart-to-heart talk that will ultimately be just as unproductive as the last one.

 The illusion is that this intervention solves the problem.
 It does not.
 If you tell a typical employee you have noticed he is coming to work late, he immediately responds with appropriate behavior because he has been "caught."
 You feel as if you have resolved the problem because the behavioral issue stops.
 But this is only temporary.
-The employee will most likely revert to misperformance once the sting of the confrontation has subsided.
+The employee will most likely revert to malperformance once the sting of the confrontation has subsided.
 You then confront the issue in the same way, which causes another temporary improvement.
-This occurs over and over until the country club coach finally "snaps."
+This occurs over and over until the country club coach finally snaps.

-When you ask an unwilling employee what's going on, you're begging for an excuse and you'll get one!
+When you ask an unwilling employee what's going on, you're begging for an excuse-and you'll get one!
 What must a coach do to achieve lasting change?
-Stop asking for excuses and start looking for causes.
+Well, stop asking for excuses and start looking for causes.
 Let's find out how to do that.

-All for the cause
+All for the Cause

 This first step in performance management requires that you look at problems in a fundamentally different way.
 The problem is not that Ned comes to work late.
 The problem is that he is able but unwilling to arrive on time.
 Tardiness is a simple problem to identify because everyone ought to be able to get to work on time.
-If they get stuck in traffic once, they find a different route or start out earlier.
+If they get stuck in traffic once, they find a different route or set out earlier.
 If they have a hard time getting the kids up and out the door, they send them to bed earlier and reset the alarm clocks.
 Or they just need to develop the discipline to turn off the TV and start the commute.
 You get the picture.
 For your purposes, all you really need to know as a coach and manager is that they are able but unwilling to do what it takes to get to work on time.